arcsecond-io/cli/README.md

 ## Private APIs

-To access private APIs, you must first login:

-    $ arcsecond login

-To skip prompts:

-    $ arcsecond login --username <username> --password <password>

-An API key will be stored in the config file in `~/.arcsecond.ini`

-Then, you can access private APIs.
 As of now, you can simply access your own fill profile:

     $ arcsecond me

-Help:

-    $ arcsecond --help